-An interesting note on North Dakota vehicle registration is that annual fees are based on when the vehicle is first registered and its weight (and any additional criteria ascribed by the DOT).
-Moreover, a 5% excise tax is also charged on "all vehicles purchased either in or outside the state of North Dakota for use in this state."
+An interesting aspect of North Dakota vehicle registration is that annual fees are based on the vehicle’s initial registration date and its weight, along with any additional criteria set by the DOT.
+Additionally, a 5% excise tax is applied to all vehicles purchased either within or outside North Dakota for use in the state.

-Vehicle registration is also exempted for military personnel and out-of-state students pursuing their studies in North Dakota.
-They can continue using their original out-of-state license plates.
+Military personnel and out-of-state students studying in North Dakota are exempt from vehicle registration requirements.
+They can continue using their out-of-state license plates.

-Any inquiries on vehicle and title registrations can be directed to the DOT through their official line at 701-328-2725 or via email.
+For any questions regarding vehicle and title registrations, you can contact the DOT directly at 701-328-2725 or via email.

 Where Is My North Dakota License Plate Number?

-North Dakota license plates must be placed on the front and rear of your vehicle as per the North Dakota Century Code.
-If you need to lookup your vehicle's license plates but aren't currently with your vehicle, you can find it on your registration card or other legal documentation.
+North Dakota license plates must be placed on the front and rear of your vehicle as per the North Dakota law.
+You can also find it on your registration card or other legal documentation.

 Getting a License Plate in North Dakota